Breaking Down The Avalanches Since I Left You: A Track-by-Track Guide

 What is The Avalanches Since I Left You known for?

-How many tracks are there on the album, and what is its overall sound?
+How many tracks are there on the album, and what does it sound like?

-How did The Avalanches create this album using samples?
+How did The Avalanches create the album using samples?

-Why is The Avalanches Since I Left You considered a classic in sample-based music?
+Why is Since I Left You considered a classic?

-If you enjoyed our walk through of The Avalanches Since I Left You, then you may like our post on Sampling Music
+If you enjoyed our walkthrough of The Avalanches Since I Left You, you might like our post on Sampling Music